Preparation & Storage

 - Place powder in your strainer bag and submerge in water

-- Knead firmly for 5-10 minutes – this mechanical action releases the active compounds
+- Knead firmly for 5-10 minutes – this mechanical action extracts the natural pigments

 - Squeeze out all liquid from the bag